telpirion/telpirion_com/content/about.md

 Here's where I share my portfolio, including my blog posts, apps, projects, and even some silly JavaScript games.
-I currently work at Google, where I build sample applications and maintain code snippets for Google Cloud customers.
+I currently work at Google, where I help Android app developers create adaptive apps that work on multiple screens.
 I have a wide range of interests in technology; I tend to focus most on AI/ML, databases, data analytics, and data pipelines.
 All opinions expressed are mine.